mavanish/VirTex/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 VirTex is developed at `Department of Materials Science and Engineering <https://mse.engr.uconn.edu/>`_, and `Institute of Materials Science <https://www.ims.uconn.edu/>`_, `University of Connecticut <https://uconn.edu/>`_, CT, USA in the group of Prof. Avinash M Dongare (`Computational Materials and Mechanics Group <https://dongare.group.uconn.edu/>`_).
 The article associated with VirTex proposes its application for finding orientation, misorientation, angel-axis pairs, but for the release of the package it is extended to calculate Schmid Factor and automatic identification of peaks in angle-axis pair distribution.
 VirTex is released in 2022 as open-source package.
 We welocme collobrator for future development of the package, we would also focusing on the development of VirTex sister packages.
-Sister packages of VirTex are `pyMAINS <https://github.com/mrcavam/pyMAINS>`_ (*python-pandas package to analyze MD data*) and VirDi (**Virtual diffraction package** *under development*).
+Sister packages of VirTex are `pyMAINS <https://github.com/mrcavam/pyMAINS>`_ (*python-pandas package to analyze MD data*) and VirDi (**Virtual diffraction package** is *under development*).

 .. note::

    This project is under active development.
+We are actively adding various other capabilities to calculate various other texture related properties for atomistic microstructure.
+The code is published on `Github <https://github.com/mrcavam/VirTex>`_.

 Citing
 ======